whaakman/azure-docs.nl-nl/articles/data-lake-store/data-lake-store-service-to-service-authenticate-python.md

 <!-- ## Service-to-service authentication with certificate for account management

-Use this snippet to authenticate with Azure AD for account management operations on Data Lake Store such as create Data Lake Store account, delete Data Lake Store account, etc. The following snippet can be used to authenticate your application non-interactively, using the certificate of an existing Azure AD "Web App" application.
+Use this snippet to authenticate with Azure AD for account management operations on Data Lake Storage Gen1 such as create a Data Lake Storage Gen1 account, delete a Data Lake Storage Gen1 account, etc. The following snippet can be used to authenticate your application non-interactively, using the certificate of an existing Azure AD "Web App" application.
 For instructions on how to create an Azure AD application, see [Create service principal with certificates](../azure-resource-manager/resource-group-authenticate-service-principal.md#create-service-principal-with-self-signed-certificate).

     authority_host_uri = 'https://login.microsoftonline.com'
     tenant = '<TENANT>'